What is a ground lease?

 Ability to renew the lease or buy the property at the end of the lease. | They can retain ownership of the land. |

-Cons for tenants
+Cons of ground leases for tenants

 Reduced flexibility: The ground lease may require the tenant to obtain the landowner’s permission to develop the property or to make changes to it.
-If the permission is not forthcoming it can prevent the tenant from taking advantage of a new business opportunity.
+If the permission is not forthcoming, it can prevent the tenant from taking advantage of a new business opportunity.

 Higher costs: Tenants must bear the burden of property taxes, insurance, and maintenance in addition to the lease rent, which could also be subject to regular increases.
 Tenants must consider these factors when planning their budgets.

-Cons for landlords
+Cons of ground leases for landlords

 How the tenant uses the land: If the ground lease is loosely worded, the tenant may take advantage and use the land in a manner that is unacceptable to the landowner.